2023 Preakness Stakes Betting Guide: Tips & Strategy to Bet Online

 In addition to the traditional “straight” wagers (Win, Place, Show), fans can also attempt to cash big in the various “exotic” pools.
 Exacta (first two), Trifecta (first three), Superfecta (first four), and Super High Five (first five) wagering are all offered.

-Odds for the Preakness at Pimlico will be posted as morning line following the draw Wednesday evening and then adjust live once betting officially opens.
+Odds for the Preakness at Pimlico will be posted as morning lines following a few days before the race and then adjust live once betting officially opens.